karios-os/docs/docs/getting-started/installation.rst

 **Core Security Features:**

 - **Audit Trails and Logging**: Every sudo command is logged with timestamps, user information, command executed, and working directory.
-Logs are stored in ``/var/log/auth.log`` and can be forwarded to central logging systems for compliance and forensic analysis.

 - **Time-Limited Sessions**: Sudo sessions expire automatically (default 5 minutes), requiring re-authentication for continued access.
 This minimizes the window of exposure if a session is compromised.